Economic Arguments for Government

 Public goods/externalities: How about sensible voting as a public good?

-High transactions costs: Look how hard it is to “buy out” teachers’
+High transactions costs: Look how hard it is to “buy out”

-unions, turnpike workers, and kleptocrats.
+teachers’ unions, turnpike workers, and kleptocrats.

-Irrationality: Isn’t voter irrationality vastly worse than consumer or
+Irrationality: Isn’t voter irrationality vastly worse than

 It is particularly hard to wean economists away from the public goods

 rationale for government.
-(In fact, it
+(In fact,

-“spending on public goods”!)
+spending” with “spending on public goods”!)

-The source of its appeal: The intuition that, “Public goods problems
+The source of its appeal: The intuition that, “Public goods

-don't solve themselves."
+problems don't solve themselves."

 The Paradox of Public Good Provision